Deferasirox (By mouth)

 - Take the tablet at the same time each day on an empty stomach or with a light meal.

-- If you have trouble swallowing the whole tablet, it may be crushed and mixed with soft foods (such as apple sauce or yogurt) immediately before taking it orally.
+- If you have trouble swallowing the whole tablet, it may be crushed and mixed with soft foods (including apple sauce or yogurt) immediately before taking it orally.

 - Tablet for suspension: